AnnaHrunova/devsidekick/README.md

 3. Developer can get enough context to start or pick up a task;
 4. New team member onboarding process may be simplified;
 5. Significantly reduces time spent for investigating changes with unclear commit messages;
-6. Significantly reduces time spent on clarifications regarding reason/author/time of done/undone changes.
+6. Significantly reduces time spent on clarifications regarding reason/author/time of done/undone changes;
+7. Code summary history may be later used for answering questions regarding the project with the help of Gemini API;
+8. Code summary history may be used to produce test cases with the help of Gemini API;

 #### Future possible improvements/development
 1. Integrate with other Git systems (GitHub is used in MVP, but other Git systems like GitLab, Bitbucket, etc. may be integrated as well);